gchudnov/w3c-css/README.md

 ## Arguments

-The first argument to the `validate` function can be either a `url` or an `options` object.
+The first argument to the `validate` function can be either an URL or an `options` object.
 The only required option is `uri`; all others are optional.

 * `uri` || `url` - the URL of the document to validate
 * `profile` - the CSS profile used for the validation: `css1, css2, css21, css3` [default: 'css3']